ThomBator/online-fraud-detection/README.md

 # online-fraud-detection

-Machine learning project to detect fraudulent credit card transactions
+This is a Machine Learning project to detect fraudulent credit card transactions.

+Data is taken from: https://www.kaggle.com/code/mihahanya/online-credit-card-transactions-ai